CityOfNewYork/nyc-planimetrics/Capture_Rules.md

 ##### 5. BlockfaceID conflation from Pavement Edge to CSCL - Rule for handling complex intersection/median/bridge scenarios

 • In cases of complex intersections with multiple medians and/or elevated roadways/bridges, each level was evaluated individually (i.e., at grade, elevated, etc.) in order to logically determine the appropriate break points on medians and to assign BlockfaceIDs to the correct <a href="https://data.ny.gov/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b/about">CSCL</a>.
-The use of Pavement Edge’s polylineZ information and the use of CSCL’s “level codes” were used to determine which features are on the same vertical plane.
+The use of Pavement Edge’s polylineZ information and the use of CSCL’s “level codes” were used to determine which features are on the same vertical plane.<br>
 • Only the “straight edges” of medians were assigned to CSCL segments.
 Small corner segments for triangular medians were not created.

 **The screenshot below shows an example of a “complex” intersection.**